AdityaCodeSphere123/ExoCore-Out-of-Core-Query-Execution-Engine/README.md

 This assignment is for COL362.

-Authors: Aditya Anand and Ahilaan Saxena (IIT Delhi)
+Authors: Aditya Aand and Ahilaan Saxena (IIT Delhi)